No Census, No Feeling: Production notes

 No Census, No Feeling was filmed on May 25–29, 1940.
 The film title is a parody on the expression "No sense, no feeling".

 Curly confuses "census" for "the censor", thinking he is working for Will H. Hays.

 In one scene, Curly believes that it is Independence Day in October, claiming that "you never can tell; look what they did to Thanksgiving!".
 This is a reference to an event in 1939 when Franklin Roosevelt moved Thanksgiving to an earlier Thursday in November to lengthen the Christmas shopping season.
-This act angered many Republicans and, after some time, the holiday ended up moving to the fourth Thursday of November which just happens to be on the last Thursday of November most years.
+This act angered many and, after some time, the holiday ended up moving to the fourth Thursday of November which just happens to be on the last Thursday of November most years.
 In 1940 and 1941, the holiday was on the third Thursday of November.

 A colorized version of this film was released in the 2004 DVD collection entitled "Stooged & Confoosed."